Kenji11/aivideo/TDD-tasks-3.md

 - [ ] Test with 7 beats (should generate 7 images)
 - [ ] Verify each image is correctly mapped to its beat
 - [ ] Verify beat_index in storyboard_images matches beat order
+- [ ] Test truncation: manually create spec with 10 beats for 15s duration (should truncate to 3)
+- [ ] Verify truncation log file is created when truncation occurs

 ---